Arnellluke/VM/README.md

 Raw data received from Virgin Money.
 Database Data tabulating all leavers, hires since 2013 and any Grade or Position Changes that any employee underwent.

+## General Issues with Raw Data

+There are discrepencies through the data for the Ages of staff.
+If a staff member has left (present in Employee_Leavers_all_time) then there age is displayed as their age upon hire, else their age is the employees current age ie:
+Employee Number	Gender	age	grade	Hire Date
+0006847		Female	15	Band E	1971-07-19 00:00:00.000
+0008068		Female	63	Band E	1972-10-29 00:00:00.000

+Employee 0008068 cannot have been 63 when hired into company and still be in employment.
+Likewise Employee 0006847 cannot have been hired in 1971 and upon leaving be 15.

+There also appears to be issues with location information for the individual employees.
+2173 (34.16%)of records are stated to be based in Gosforth and 1207 (18.97%) in Jubilee House.
+Jubilee House is in Gosforth and is the HQ for Virgin Money, making it likely that these are the same office locations.

+That would mean 53.13% of all staff are based at HQ, would does not seem plausible.

+The Assumption that has been used is that all employees based in branch locations prior to a certain date have been later 'Re-assigned' to Gosforth and Jubilee house.
+Reasons could be due to the Virgin Money aquirement of 'Northern Rock' or due to some other change of the data warehouse the Raw data is derived from.

 ## Employ_hires_All_Time

 # Overview (Column Info):